 “Every heart sings is a project that talks about nature, family, evolution, care and wonder.
 They float into our lives to make us smile and think.” – Patricia Piccinini

 Following their debut flights together in Canberra in February, March and April 2021, Skywhale and Skywhalepapa are travelling nationally throughout 2021 and 2022 as a National Gallery of Australia Touring Event thanks to the Principal Patronage of the Naomi Milgrom Foundation, supported by Visions of Australia.

-Flight dates are subject to change depending on weather conditions – please check venue websites for further information on individual flights.
+Flight dates are subject to change depending on weather conditions and COVID-19 related restrictions, please check venue websites for further information.

 Follow the skywhales' journey throughout the tour with #WhereAreTheSkywhales on Twitter.